emmabeynon/github-trello-poster/README.md

 So that I can make sure that the Trello card I am working on has the correct PR information

 I would like a link to relevant PRs to be automatically added to the Trello card.

+As a GOV.UK developer

+So that I can make sure that Pull Request information on the Trello card I am working on is up to date

+I would like the link to a Pull Request to be checked off after I have merged it.
 ```

+## Technical Documentation
+This app is built using Ruby and Sinatra.
+It makes use of GitHub webhooks to receive pull request information, and the Trello API to post pull request information to Trello cards.

+#### Setting up the app
+1. Clone the repo down to your local machine.
+2. Run `bundle install`.
+3. Get your [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and assign to the `GITHUB_ACCESS_TOKEN` environment variable.
+4. Get your [Trello developer API key](https://trello.com/app-key) and assign to the `TRELLO_PUBLIC_KEY` environment variable.
+You may also find this key using [ruby-trello's](https://github.com/jeremytregunna/ruby-trello) helpful methods.
+5. Get your [Trello user token](https://developers.trello.com/authorize) and assign to the `TRELLO_MEMBER_TOKEN` environment variable.
+You may also find this token using [ruby-trello's](https://github.com/jeremytregunna/ruby-trello) helpful methods.
+6. To set up a Webook:
+  a.
+Navigate to your chosen organisation or repository's settings on GitHub.
+Select 'Webhooks' and click 'Add webhook'
+  b.
+Paste your payload URL (i.e. 'https://[inster-your-site-here]/payload') in the Payload URL box.
+  c.
+Select content type as application/json.
+  d.
+Select 'Let me select individual events' and check the 'Pull requests' box.
+  e.
+Leave the Active checkbox checked, and save.
+7. Deploy to your preferred platform, or to run locally, run `ruby app.rb`.
+If running locally, I would recommend using ngrok

+#### Running the test suite
+Run `bundle exec rspec`.
+Note the feature tests.

 ## Log
 **22/04/16**